-- Apple Juice or Apple Cider - Either one will work in this recipe or you can substitute water instead.
+- Apple Juice or Apple Cider - Either one will work in this recipe OR you can substitute water instead.

 - Vanilla Extract - Adds just a little bit of flavor to the end product.